SecTheater/artify/README.md

 ##### Command Interpretation

 1- It publishes the roles migrations,its seed, and the config file that artify will use.
-2- -c stands for the caching whether to enable or not, 20 stands for the number of minutes that's going to be cached.
+2- -c stands for the caching whether to enable or not, 20 stands for the number of minutes that"s going to be cached.
 <p>If you don't want to enable the cache just remove the -c and the number to become like that</p>
 ```bash
     php artisan artify:install